POETSII/pstack/docs/engines.md

 device states and consuming/generating messages.
 This document describes the `pstack` engine specification.

-The diagram below is a more refined view of the organization diagram in [README](../readme.md), showing how engines communicate with their surrounding components in `pstack`.
+The diagram below is a more refined view of the organization diagram in [Stack Organization](organization.md), showing how engines communicate with their surrounding components in `pstack`.

 <p align="center">
 	<img align="center" src="engine.svg" width="75%">